-The Tribunal advertised its Autumn Sitting on its website and in the Canberra Times on 17 March 2022.
-The Tribunal also wrote to the relevant office-holders requesting submissions.
+The Tribunal advertised its Autumn Sitting on its website and in the Canberra Times on 18 March 2023.
+The Tribunal also wrote to the relevant office-holders inviting submissions.

-At its meeting in May 2022, the Tribunal met with the Chief Minister, ACT Government Treasury officials and officials responsible for the Enterprise Agreement bargaining for ACT Public Sector non-executive employees.
+At its meeting in May 2023, the Tribunal met with the Chief Minister, ACT Government Treasury officials and officials responsible for the Enterprise Agreement bargaining for ACT Public Sector non-executive employees.
 The Tribunal also met with a number of full-time public office-holders and departmental officials.

 The briefings provided to the Tribunal by ACT Treasury officials outlined the resilient nature of the Territory's economy.
-ACT Treasury reported that the Territory had transitioned out of the potential economic crisis brought on by the Covid health emergency, with the Territory now experiencing a tight labour market and wages growth.
+ACT Treasury reported that the Territory continues to experience a tight labour market and wages growth, with wage growth particularly notable in the private sector.
+ACT Treasury noted that there are more job vacancies than unemployed people in the Territory's labour market.